 Duchess

-Although she’s a girl, the Duchess seems to be the alpha.
-Well, that could possibly have something to do with visiting on her birthday as she received the royal treatment in her birthday dress.
-She certainly got the lion’s share of doggy birthday cake.
+Although she was a girl when I first visited, the Duchess seemed to be the alpha.
+Well, that was probably because I visited on her birthday and she received the royal treatment in her birthday clothes.
+She certainly got the lion’s share of the doggy birthday cake I purchased to share.
 DOB – 08/02/17

 Duchess at the Chihuahua Cafe